-Replying to a question on whether Singapore society is ready for women to undergo National Service (NS), Dr Ng said while the Singapore Armed Forces (SAF) Act allows for the drafting of women, much care has to be taken in drafting people for "effect", instead of "equity".
+Replying to a question on whether Singapore society is ready for women to undergo National Service (NS), Dr Ng said while the Singapore Armed Forces Act allows for the drafting of women, much care has to be taken in drafting people for "effect", instead of "equity".

 "NS imposes a burden on anyone you bring in ...
-When you bring (a person) in, all the problems that come up must justify why you are brought in, because you can have training injuries," he said.
+When you bring (a person) in, all the problems that come up must justify why you're brought in, because you can have training injuries," he said.

 A member in the audience pointed out that having women serve NS could create strength in numbers.
-But Dr Ng said Singapore has to compete in terms of technology and not numbers.